How Road Salt Harms the Environment

 Salt, aka sodium chloride, is indeed an effective deicer.
 When salt is sprinkled on top of ice, its elements separate and form a solute.
 The sodium and chloride ions interfere with water molecules’ ability to bond together and form ice.
 Put simply, salt lowers the temperature at which liquid water turns into ice, a concept known as freezing point depression.

 People have long known that salting roads helps keep them free of ice, but what hasn’t been well understood is how the millions of tons of salt spread on U.S roads every year impact the environment.
 However, recent research indicates that salt is accumulating in the environment and poses an emerging threat both to ecosystems and human health.

 In a study released early this year, researchers found that 37 percent of the drainage area of the contiguous United States has experienced an increase in salinity over the past 50 years, citing road salt as the dominant source in colder, humid regions of the northeastern United States.
-Groundwater sources can also be compromised: a 2008 study conducted in Dutchess County, NY, found that 48 percent of 125 sampled wells had sodium concentrations that exceeded EPA guidelines, and 20 percent had concentrations high enough to restrict their use by residents with high blood pressure.
+Groundwater sources can also be compromised: a multi-year study found that more than half the private drinking water wells sampled in East Fishkill, New York exceeded EPA health standards for sodium.
+The distance to the nearest road and amount of nearby pavement strongly influenced well water salinity.